 Depart the United States within 30 Day Grace Period: Student Interns must depart the United States within 30 days of the expiration of the Form DS-2019 or program end date, whichever is earlier unless they have applied for a change of status.

-Report Departure Date and Reason to OGS: J-1 Student Interns are required to inform their IS Advisor if they plan to leave the United States before the expiration date of the Form DS-2019.
+Report Departure Date and Reason to OGS: J-1 Student Interns are required to inform their International Scholar (IS) Advisor if they plan to leave the United States before the expiration date of the Form DS-2019.

 Participate Fully in the Internship Program and Abide by Employment Regulations: J-1 Student Interns must work full-time (at least 32 hours per week) at the internship.
 They may not engage in any employment (either on or off campus) that is not described on the DS-7002 Training/Internship Placement Plan (T/IPP).

 Report Changes in Program to OGS: Student Interns must notify their IS Advisor whenever there is a change in the internship program or program dates.